 Properly getting the bar to hip-height can be a big challenge when it comes to perfecting the hang clean.
 Often times, novice lifters will lose tension in the upper body before, during, or after the final extension.
 Correcting this can be tricky, but one easy way to feel and build tension is to actively use your lats when pulling the bar.
 We spend a lot of time in our lives working on releasing tension, but in this particular case, tension is a good thing.
-Engaging the lats stabilizes the shoulder and the upper back, allowing the torso to stay over the bar and the weight to stay closer to your center of gravity.
-Maintaining tension allows more force to be enacted INTO the bar.
-If the arms and shoulder get lax, by the time your hips extend you've lost a decent amount of the force needed to pull the bar upward.
-Engaging the lats also helps to keep the bar tight to the body, avoiding the pitfall of an ugly bar path.
-You don't want to swing the bar out in front of your body, put rather pull the bar straight up.
+Engaging your lats stabilizes the shoulders and upper back, allowing your torso to stay over the bar and the weight to stay closer to your center of gravity.
+Maintaining tension allows more force to be imparted INTO the bar.
+If the arms and shoulders get lax, by the time your hips extend you've lost a decent amount of the force needed to pull the bar upward.
+Engaging the lats also helps to keep the bar tight to your body, avoiding the pitfall of an ugly bar path.
+You don't want to swing the bar out in front of your body, but instead pull the bar straight up.
 Engaging the lats and keeping tension in the upper body will help keep the bar path nice and linear.
 I know it's a relatively advanced cue, but once you figure out the feel you'll find that your hang cleans are going to be crisper and easier to perform.

 5. CATCH WITH AUTHORITY

 If all the above tips are in play, the only thing left is to do is receive the bar in the front-rack position.
 But this is easier said than done.
 An efficient catch makes it easier to perform subsequent reps (thereby increasing your overall workload) and allows for an easier transition into overhead movements.
 The key to a better catch (assuming you already have good shoulder/wrist mobility) is to "actively meet the bar" with your shoulders and torso.
 Hello, bar.
 I'm Jace.
 Pleasure to meet you.